Streetfighter (motorcycle)

-A streetfighter, muscle bike, or super naked is a motorcycle of high displacement and horsepower.
-It is typically a super bike with the fairings and windscreen removed.
+A streetfighter, muscle bike, or supernaked is a type of high-performance motorcycle.
+It is typically a large-displacement sport bike with the fairings and windscreen removed.
 Beyond simply removing fairings, specific changes that exemplify the streetfighter look are a pair of large, round headlights, tall, upright handlebars such as those on a motocross bike, and short, loud, lightweight mufflers, and changes in the sprockets to increase torque and acceleration at lower speeds.
 Streetfighters is also the name of a UK motorcycle magazine.

 Later streetfighters used custom-built frames intended to overcome the weakness of the tubular steel frames of the early 4-cylinder superbikes of the 1970s and 1980s.
 Many of these frames turned out to be "beautifully crafted pieces of metallurgical art," perhaps only unintentionally.
 Many were also originally racing machines.

 Made popular by European riders, this type of custom motorcycle gained worldwide popularity, and motorcycle manufacturers responded in the late 1990s by adopting the terminology and producing factory-built streetfighters, beginning with the 1994 Triumph Speed Triple and the 1999 Honda X11, up through the 2009 Ducati Streetfighter.